Germany: Monthly COVID death toll set to double in December | DW | 20.12.2020

 That must be "an absolute political priority," he said.
 He also warned that the lockdown could stretch beyond January 10.
 "The current numbers are so high that it would be wrong to enter into a debate about relaxations now," he said.
 "Unfortunately, the coronavirus winter will still be long."

-Meanwhile, Friedrich Merz, a candidate for the Christian Democratic Union (CDU) leadership, has called for a faster rollout and spoke in favor of vaccinating politicians, among others, at an early stage.
+Meanwhile, Friedrich Merz, a candidate for the leadership of Chancellor Angela Merkel's center-right Christian Democratic Union (CDU) party, has called for a faster rollout and spoke in favor of vaccinating politicians, among others, at an early stage.

 "As soon as capacities permit, public representatives should also be vaccinated," he told dpa.
 He added that politicians and public figures should set a good example and get vaccinated to take away the public's "fear and apprehension."